atumscot/web/manual/index.md

 Two key measurements are taken to assess whether existing roads can accommodate cycle infrastructure:

-##### Road width (kerb-to-kerb)
+##### Carriageway width

 - **Definition:** The width available within the carriageway only.
-- **Excludes:** Footways, verges, and other areas outside of the kerbs.
+- **Excludes:** Manmade roadside area such as footways.
 - **Usage:** Determines if cycle infrastructure can fit solely within the carriageway.

-##### Corridor width including pavements and verges (building-to-building)
+##### Corridor width (Edge to edge)

-- **Definition:** The total width of the corridor, encompassing both the carriageway and any adjacent footways or verges.
+- **Definition:** The total width of the corridor, encompassing both the carriageway and manmade roadside features (e.g., pavements).
-- **Usage:** Where local policy allows, part of the footway or verge space may be reallocated for cycle infrastructure, provided that minimum safe footway widths are maintained.
+- **Usage:** Where local policy allows, part of the footway or other manmade roadside features may be reallocated for cycle infrastructure, provided that minimum safe footway widths are maintained.

 #### Cycle infrastructure width requirements